 When it comes to website design, usability is only half the equation.
-To create an experience that reaches your whole audience, you need to factor in accessibility as well.
+To create an experience that reaches your whole audience, you need to factor in inclusive design and PDF remediation

 Website Accessibility Reports